aris-infosec/ssd-recovery-resistance/README.md

 For guaranteed device-level destruction, manufacturer-supported SSD Secure Erase or NVMe Sanitize procedures are generally more appropriate.

-Those operations are intentionally **not included** in this project because they can destroy currently existing data across the whole device.
+Those operations are intentionally **not included** in this project because they can destroy currently existing data across the entire device.

-This project specifically focuses on the different situation where:
+This project focuses on the different situation where:

 > **existing files should remain intact while previously deleted data is subjected to additional recovery-resistance activity.**